 - Feeling of low self-esteem: If a woman has been in an abusive relationship for a long time, it can eat away at her self-esteem steadily.
 A time may come when she starts doubting her self-worth so much that she starts to think that she deserves the abuse.
 Her confidence goes away, and it takes a lot of emotional healing to get rid of abusive scars on the soul

 - They think this is normal: Many times, we wonder why do women stay with abusive men when they know what is happening to them isn’t right.
 But the problem is that they don’t know this is abnormal.
 It becomes a kind of pattern for the abuser and the victim.
 But why do people repeatedly return to abusive relationships?
 Many women in an abusive relationship think that this is normal.
-They confuse the violence and abuse as some form of expression of love.
-Women think that every intimate relationship is like this only.
+They confuse violence and abuse with some form of expression of love.
+Women think that every intimate relationship is like this.
 They mistakenly correlate the mistreatment with the ups and downs of marriage and reconcile.
 Again, they may have seen similar kinds of abusive marriages in their family, which makes them accept the situation and stay in abusive relationships

 - Dependence on the partner: Social isolation can result in over-dependence on the partner, despite the abuse.
 They might also still be in love with the person.
 They try to justify his actions out of unconditional love.
 The abuser may not be an evil person altogether.
 In many instances, the abuser himself will have suffered prolonged abuse and doesn’t know how to deal with his emotions.
 If the abuser shows even some amount of affection, it might lead the woman to think that the abuse will end

 - Financial constraints: An overly controlling and abusive partner will try to manage a woman’s finances altogether.
 In many cases, they don’t allow them to hold a job, which results in increased financial dependence on the abuser.
 A woman in a financially abusive relationship will find it much harder to come out, as she doesn’t have the means to do so.
-When we ask the question, “why do women stay in abusive relationships”, the answer almost always has to do with dependency on finances.
+When we ask the question, “why do women stay in abusive relationships”, the answer almost always has to do with dependency on finances

 “I am done looking for love where it doesn’t exist.
 I am done coughing up dust in attempts to drink from dry wells.” ― Maggie Georgiana Young